Junkers Ju 87: Ju 87 A

-Ju 87B
+Ju 87 B

 The Ju 87 B series was to be the first mass-produced variant.
 A total of six pre-production Ju 87 B-0 were produced, built from Ju 87 A airframes.
 The first production version was the Ju 87 B-1, with a considerably larger engine, its Jumo 211D generating 1,200 PS (883 kW), and completely redesigned fuselage and landing gear, replacing the twin radio masts of the "A" version with a single mast mounted further forward on the "greenhouse" canopy, and much simpler, lighter-weight wheel "spats" used from the -B version onwards, discarding the transverse strut bracing of the "A" version's maingear design.
 This new design was again tested in Spain, and after proving its abilities there, production was ramped up to 60 per month.
 As a result, by the outbreak of World War II, the Luftwaffe had 336 Ju 87 B-1s on hand.